vetal-e/documentation/_build/markdown/markdown/backend/setup/demo-environment/docker.md

 One image is used to run containers in several roles: web server, php-fpm, consumer, WebSocket server, and cron service.
 All these services must be running, and the PostgreSQL database must be prepared for a full-fledged application.

+#### NOTE
+Business Tip

+Technologies are at the forefront of digital change in important sectors like manufacturing.
+Discover the benefits of <a href="https://oroinc.com/b2b-ecommerce/blog/digital-transformation-in-manufacturing/" target="_blank">digital transformation for manufacturing companies</a>.
 <!-- Frontend -->